terminalcloud/apps/docs/pligg.md

 ---

 ## About Pligg

-**Pligg CMS** enables you to create on online community where users can submit articles, vote on them, and leave comments.
+**Pligg CMS** enables you to create an online community where users can submit articles, vote on them, and leave comments.
 While most content management systems are designed for only a handful of authors, Pligg CMS was designed from the ground up as a way for a large number of contributors to submit and moderate content.
 Registered users, as well as visitors in some circumstances, are in control of the website’s content.

 ---